Ryuutei/Ryuutei.github.io/_posts/2015-08-16-sukebanrokku.md

 ---
-categories: "Arts"
 published:  True
+categories: Arts
+tags:       ["Tomo", "subtitles", "creative commons"]
 layout:     post
-tags:   ["Tomo","subtitles","creative commons"]
 date:       2015-08-16T20:08:34
-title: "女番長ロック，闇に散る花弁〔Sukeban Rock〕English subtitles"
+title:      "Sukeban Rock english subtitles"
 ---

 Here it is after few years of not working on it all the time.